Leader Ann Wyle

 TUTBURY CASTLE with a presentation from 'Margaret Thatcher' was an excellent afternoon, followed by high tea.
 Lesley Smith gave a really interesting and informative insight into The Iron Lady, and told us facts about her early life that we were not aware of.
 Highly recommended visit.

-ABBY CWM HIR near Llandrindod Wells, is a fantastic manor house set in beautiful gardens which are maintained immaculately.
+ABBEY CWM HIR near Llandrindod Wells, is a fantastic manor house set in beautiful gardens which are maintained immaculately.
 The house is a hidden treasure and has 52 fully decorated rooms.
-Our host and owner, Paul, made us very welcome and we enjoyed tea/coffee/cakes before our guided tour.
+Our host and owner, Paul, made us very welcome and we enjoyed tea/coffee/mince pies before our guided tour.
 All the rooms are fascinating, and Paul has lots of stories to tell about each one.
-Without giving any more away, this is a place well worth visiting, especially at Christmas.
+Without giving any more away, this is a place well worth visiting, especially at Christmas, which we did in November.
+Go and see for yourself.
 For more information access their website using the link on this page.

 JOHN TAYLOR BELL FOUNDRY, and SIX ACRES NURSERY, Loughborough.
 After spending a couple of hours at the nursery, enjoying lovely homemade refreshments, and some of our group purchasing plants and seeds, we made our way to the Bell Foundry in the centre of Loughborough.
 This is a fascinating place where we learnt about bell making and the history behind bells.
 Our guide John, was very knowledgeable and our tour began with a short video telling us about the foundry.
 Well worth a visit and be sure not to wear anything special, after all it is a working foundry.

 - OUTINGS IN 2018